okeeffed/cheat-sheets/AWS/AWS-CloudFormation-MasterClass.md

 Deletion Policy can take up the following values:

 1. Delete: AWS CloudFormation will delete the resource and all its content if applicable during stack deletion (does not apply to S3)
+2. Retain: AWS CloudFormation keeps the resource without deleting the resource or its contents when its stack is deleted.
+You can add this deletion policy to any resource type.